rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 | `value`.
 |
 | `@DDMFormField`
 | : Add new fields to the settings form.
-In this example, the `mask` and
+In this example, the `min` and `max` settings are configured
-| `placeholder` settings are configured with this annotation.
-Don't forget to add
+| with this annotation.
+Don't forget to add the settings language keys (`min-value` and `max-value`)
-| the settings language keys (`mask` and `placeholder-text`) to the language
+| to the language resources files.
-| resources files.

 Once your `*TypeSettings` class is finished, update the `*Type` class for your form field type.

 ## Updating the Type Class

-The class `SliderDDMFormFieldType` currently has one method, `getName`, returning the name of the current form field.
-Add a new method to reference `SliderDDMFormFieldTypeSettings` that holds the specific settings of the Slider field.
+In the class `SliderDDMFormFieldType`, add a new method to reference `SliderDDMFormFieldTypeSettings` that holds the specific settings of the Slider field.
 This method already exists in the base class (`BaseDDMFormFieldType`), so override it:

     @Override
-	public Class<? extends DDMFormFieldTypeSettings
+	public Class<? extends DDMFormFieldTypeSettings>
 		getDDMFormFieldTypeSettings() {

 		return SliderDDMFormFieldTypeSettings.class;